gatsbyjs/gatsby-source-wordpress-experimental/docs/migrating-from-other-wp-source-plugins.md

 You're in luck! :four_leaf_clover: This will likely be a very easy migration!

-`gatsby-source-graphql` does a similar thing to what this plugin does, but it's lacking the ability to cache WPGraphQL data in Gatsby.
+`gatsby-source-graphql` works in a very similar way to this plugin.
 What that means is your GraphQL queries will be nearly identical.

 You will need to remove the `wp` root field which wraps around your `gatsby-source-graphql` queries.
 You will also need to modify the names of fields you're querying to get access to WordPress nodes.